priscillalui/StackGAN-Stories/README.md

 **Pretrained Model**
-- Adjust config to go to the pth files in the /models directory in this repo.
+- [StackGAN-v2 for children's books](https://drive.google.com/drive/folders/11QHGJfiZK4NiegbMBASSs_gH7blgZgk4?usp=sharing).
+Download and save it to `models/`.
+Adjust config to go to these pth files.